 - Musk ox

 - Lake Mjøsa, Norway's largest

-Musk ox safari in Dovrefjell: Famed for its thick coat, and for the strong odour the males of the species emit, the musk ox is a survivor from the last Ice Age, reintroduced in Norway in the 1930s.
-It can weigh up to 400 kilos, and run at a top speed of 60 kilometres per hour.
+Musk ox safari in Dovrefjell: Famed for its thick coat, and for the strong odor the males of the species emit, the musk ox is a survivor from the last Ice Age, reintroduced in Norway in the 1930s.
+It can weigh up to 400 kilos, and run at a top speed of 60 kilometers per hour.
 See this fascinating mammal in its natural habitat by joining a walking safari to Dovrefjell (June to September).